Amos 5, 4-8

 It is this that gives us hope in an uncertain world.
-It is only He who can sustain us and by his courage we are sustained in our adversity.
+It is only he who can sustain us and by his courage we are sustained in our adversity.

-The passage today from Amos reminds us to 'seek the Lord and live', but it also states the importance of not just seeking God in holy places where God has acted in the past in history and idolise them.
+The passage today from Amos reminds us to 'seek the Lord and live', but it also states the importance of not just seeking God in holy places where God has acted in the past in history and idolising them.

 Instead we are asked to seek the path of life in the living God of the present by a relationship in prayer.

-It is by doing so we are given the courage to face life's uncertainties and it is in prayer we discover that we do not travel alone but are enjoined to others throughout the world whom God calls into a fellowship of a new life in this world and the next.
+It is by doing so we are given the courage to face life's uncertainties, and it is in prayer we discover that we do not travel alone, but are enjoined to others throughout the world whom God calls into a fellowship of a new life in this world and the next.

 Something to do